mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 location 24 was a social center; the aliens sunned themselves on the raised stone dais created for that purpose.
-The Energy Beam: The alien crew of this structure was charged with the operation and maintenance of the pyra- Game Designers' Workshop mid as a central symbol for the population which lived outside.
+The Energy Beam: The alien crew of this structure was charged with the operation and maintenance of the pyra-Game Designers' Workshop mid as a central symbol for the population which lived outside.
 The aliens outside lead a simple life in the wilds, eating the many food animals which abound in the local